 I am actually lucky to have been born for my mom almost died during the Clydebank Blitz.
 On March 13th and 14th 1941 Clydebank was the target of the most intense Luftwaffe bombing raids of World War II.
 Both nights over 200 German bombers attacked Clydebank trying to destroy naval and shipbuilding targets.
 The photo above shows a family leaving Clydebank in search of somewhere else to live.

-Ben Wicks; at Toronto born writer wrote a book that I read many years ago called No Time to Wave Goodbye.
-In it he wrote about the blitz and mentioned the Mcdonald family who lost 11 members of their family.
+Ben Wicks; a Toronto-born writer wrote a book that I read many years ago called No Time to Wave Goodbye.
+In it, he wrote about the blitz and mentioned the Mcdonald family who lost 11 members of their family.
 I asked my grandmother about this and she remembered the family.
 1,100 people died during that blitz.
 My grandparents and mom were lucky survivors!
+Their home was bombed and my mom was lost for a period of time in the rubble.

-It has not gone unnoticed that the women played an important role in the war.
+It has not gone unnoticed that women played an important role in the war.

 Organizations such as the Women’s Timber Corps were created in WWII.
 Women took over to work in forestry when the men went off to war.
 Women who joined the WTC were commonly known as Lumber Jills.
 I’d say these women were the original ‘tough mudders’!